beetbox/beets/docs/plugins/lyrics.rst

   sphinx-build -b html . _build/html

 The ``-f`` option forces the command to fetch lyrics, even for tracks that already have lyrics.
-Inversely, the ``-s`` option skips lyrics that are not locally available, to dump lyrics faster.
+Inversely, the ``-l`` option restricts operations to lyrics that are locally available, to show lyrics faster without retrying them over the network all the time.

 .. _activate-google-custom-search: